CoteDave/CoteDave.github.io/nlp_topic.md

 Clustering UMAP 2D projection using HDBSCAN.
 Extracting rules from each cluster to determine a name by topic.
 Calculating coocurrence matrix to plot a graph of relation between words.
+Anomaly detection on time series to spot rapidly disrupting events.
 Prepare multiple aggregations of data / time series to feed the dashboard.

 ### 3. Web Interface (Dashboard)